Why the apostille is just the beginning for Saudi

 A mechanical engineer from Hyderabad called us in March.
 His MEA apostille on his B.Tech degree was done two months ago.
 The Saudi job offer was in hand.
 The visa was rejected.
 The reason on the email was "QVP pending."
 He had never heard of QVP.
 His agent had never mentioned it.

 This is the Saudi pattern.
-The India-side chain ends at MEA apostille.
-The Saudi-side chain has at least one more layer, sometimes two or three more, depending on profession.
+The India-side work ends at MEA apostille.
+The Saudi side has at least one more layer, sometimes two or three more, depending on profession.
 Applicants who treat MEA apostille as the finish line discover the next layer when the visa is already stuck or the Iqama is denied.
 By then, the employer is impatient and the join date has slipped.

 Mosaddaqa is a digital educational verification platform run by the Saudi Cultural Mission.
-It runs after the India-side chain.
+It runs after the India-side work is complete.
 The sequence is: State HRD on your degree, MEA apostille, then Mosaddaqa application through the Saudi Cultural Mission portal at mosadaqa.sa.

 Mosaddaqa issues a digital certificate with a QR code.
 There is no physical stamp.
 Saudi employers, ministries, SCE, SCFHS, and Iqama authorities can verify the certificate by entering the QR code on the portal.
 Your job is to print the PDF and share the verification URL with your Saudi employer.